buildkite/docs/pages/apis/graphql/graphql_cookbook.md

 A collection of common tasks with clusters using the GraphQL API.

 ### List cluster queues

-List the first 20 cluster queues' key and ID for the first 10 clusters in the organisation
+For the first 10 clusters in an organization, list the key and ID of the first 20 cluster queues.

 ```graphql
 query getClusterQueues {